How to use Zendesk AI suggestions to personalize refunds and exchange replies: A step-by-step guide

 3. It checks the purchase date to see if the item is eligible for a return.

-4. If it is, eesel AI tags the Zendesk ticket as "Refund-Approved" and pings the finance team.
+4. If it is, eesel AI can help tag the Zendesk ticket as "Refund-Approved" to alert the right team.

-5. Finally, it drafts a personalized reply for your agent, confirming the refund has been started and even includes the order details it just found.
+5. Finally, it drafts a personalized reply for your agent, including the order details it just found, making the final review a breeze.

-This isn't just a text suggestion, it's a complete workflow that saves your agent time and prevents manual errors.
+This is a complete workflow that works within Zendesk to save your agent time and ensure accuracy.

 Test and go live with confidence in minutes

-Best of all, you can take the guesswork out of it with its simulation mode.
-Before you turn your AI agent on, you can test it on thousands of your past tickets.
-You'll see exactly how it would have responded, tagged, and resolved each one, giving you hard data on its performance.
-This lets you go live feeling completely confident that you know what to expect.
+You can also take the guesswork out of your automation with its simulation mode.
+Before you turn your AI agent on, you can test it on your past tickets.
+You'll see how it would have responded and tagged tickets, giving you great data on its performance.
+This lets you go live feeling completely confident in your setup.

 The eesel AI simulation mode shows how the AI would have handled past refund tickets, providing confidence before going live.